 IMS Global Assessment Custom Interactions

 Over time and through the use of the guidance described in this document, certain interactions or TEIs will very likely be established and become standard through the IMS assessment community.
-Links to the custom interaction registry are listed in the "More Information" box to the right and details are included in the document.
+Authors or publishers are encouraged to share their PCI items through the public GitHub, which will be made available when the spec is published as Final.

-As always, your feedback, comments, and questions are welcome: APIP Public Forum.
+Your feedback, comments, and questions are welcome: QTI Public Forum.